CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/05-history.md

 identifiers.
 You can refer to the _most recent commit_ of the working directory by using the identifier `HEAD`.

-We've been adding small changes at a time to `guacamole.md`, so it's easy to track our progress by looking, so let's do that using our `HEAD`s.
-Before we start, let's make a change to `guacamole.md`, adding yet another line.
+We've been adding small changes at a time to `goostats.sh`, so it's easy to track our progress by looking, so let's do that using our `HEAD`s.
+Before we start, let's make a change to `goostats.sh`, adding yet another line.

 ~~~
-$ nano guacamole.md
+$ nano goostats.sh
-$ cat guacamole.md
+$ cat goostats.sh
 ~~~
 {: .language-bash}